every-day-things/citadel/README.md

 ## Building

-To create a production version of Citadel:
+To create a production version of Citadel, you'll need the development prereqs.
+Then:

 ```bash
 bun install